CIBC-Internal/python/Doc/library/winreg.rst

    Returns ``True`` if reflection is disabled.

-   Will generally raise :exc:`NotImplemented` if executed on a 32-bit operating system.
+   Will generally raise :exc:`NotImplementedError` if executed on a 32-bit operating system.

+   .. audit-event:: winreg.QueryReflectionKey key winreg.QueryReflectionKey

 .. _constants: